serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 Following this pattern, dwarves #2 to #10 can rightly guess their hat's color.

 The success rate is 90%.
 First dwarf is doomed by the wicked sorcerer preset-up.
 Success rate with luck is 90%.

+# What I love about this puzzle
+There are not so many puzzles where you can progressively find that variety of possible solutions with increasing success levels that it doesn't make this puzzle a black-and-white case (pun intended) where you get it only right or wrong.

+The problem is posed in such a way that the puzzler doesn't focus on the best strategy but rather adopts a "can-we-do-better" way of thinking which is common to opitmization problems.
+I like this mindset as it allows very young puzzlers to find solutions as well as experienced one.

+# FAQ
+## Can dwarves spit, whistle, blow or touch each other to communicate information to other dwarves?
+No!
+As mentionned in the problem statement: (Dwarves) may not communicate with one another IN ANY OTHER WAY than by stating within a few seconds their hat's color.
+Meaning also, they can't use their response timing to infer anything to their partners.

+## How smart are the dwarves and the sorcerer?
+They are both considered pure logicians which means they always perfectly apply their defined plan without any concern of possible mistakes.
+Note that dwarf don't know they are listened by the sorcered during the strategy-craft time which forces them to assume they will get a random assigment.
+Also, they can't try braining strategies like: Let's agree on "Black" as the claimed color and switching to "White" at guess time knowing that the sorcered would try to have them failed!
+That would be a nice brain (efficiency is 100%) but that would also suppose the sorcerer is not enough smart to anticipate a brain.
+If we suppose them equally smart, they would end in a dead-end brain loop where either all or none would be saved (which actually is not a bad bet).

+## Is the problem physically possible?